Simhateja17/no_limits_all/VERCEL_DEPLOYMENT_GUIDE.md

 ### Frontend Deployment (Vercel)

 1. Go to your Vercel dashboard: https://vercel.com/dashboard
-2. Select your frontend project: `no-limits-jade` (or whatever your project is named)
+2. Select your frontend project: `no-limits-seven` (or whatever your project is named)
 3. Go to **Settings** → **Environment Variables**
 4. Add/Update the following environment variable: